Battle of Nam Dong: Battle

+defenders to surrender.
+The appeal was short-lived.
+Seeing that six PAVN/VC were trying to capture an 81mm mortar, SFC Thurman Brown charged and killed them.
+He then directed the CIDG crew to fire in the direction of the loudspeaker, knocking it out.
+Brown then rushed a 60mm mortar the PAVN/VC had captured, killing or wounding its five crewmen.

-The PAVN/VC struck at the camp at 02:30 on 5 July to achieve the element of surprise, and reached the outer perimeter where CIDG forces managed to hold out.
-At 04:00 the senior officer, Captain Roger Donlon, radioed for support and two hours later six HMM-162 helicopters carrying reinforcements escorted by two U.S. Army UH-1B helicopter gunships left Da Nang Air Base for Nam Dong, but on arriving over the camp they were unable to land due to intense fire and had to return to Da Nang.
+At 06:00 six HMM-162 helicopters carrying reinforcements escorted by two U.S. Army UH-1B helicopter gunships left Da Nang Air Base for Nam Dong, but on arriving over the camp they were unable to land due to intense fire and had to return to Da Nang.

 A U.S. Army CV-2 Caribou managed to drop ammunition into the camp and Republic of Vietnam Air Force (RVNAF) A-1 Skyraiders carried out airstrikes on the PAVN/VC around the camp.

+As dawn broke, the PAVN/VC retreated into the surrounding forest.
+The fight had lasted five hours.

 At 09:45 18 HMM-162 UH-34Ds escorted by four UH-1Bs and two RVNAF A-1s began landing a 93 man relief force and extracting the wounded.
-At 15:45 a further flight of 10 UH-34s delivered ammunition and equipment to the camp but by this time the battle was over.
+At 15:45 a further flight of 10 UH-34s delivered ammunition and equipment to the camp, but by this time the battle was over.

-Allied losses were two U.S., one Australian and 50 CIDG killed, while the PAVN/VC left 62 dead around the camp.

 Aftermath

+Allied losses were two U.S., one Australian and 58 Montagnard/Nungs killed, 57 wounded and more than 100 defected.
+The PAVN/VC left 55 dead around the camp.

+The allies closed Nam Dong and moved the troops to a new location, Ta Co, closer to the border.

+The identity of the attacking units remained a mystery.
+Colonel Ted Serong and a U.S. civilian who happened to be at Nam Dong during the battle, Gerald Hickey, believed the attackers were North Vietnamese regulars.
+MACV remained unconvinced, and PAVN histories are silent on the matter.

-Captain Donlon became the first American to be awarded the Medal of Honor in Vietnam for killing two VC sappers and thereby preventing them from breaching the Nam Dong base, while sustaining shrapnel wounds in the process.
+Donlon became the first American to be awarded the Medal of Honor in Vietnam for killing two VC sappers and thereby preventing them from breaching the Nam Dong base, while sustaining shrapnel wounds in the process.

-Warrant Officer Kevin Conway of the Australian Army Training Team Vietnam (AATTV) was killed in the assault.
+AATTV Warrant Officer Kevin Conway was killed in the assault.
 He was the first Australian to be killed in action in the Vietnam War.
-Master Sergeant Gabriel Alamo and Sergeant John L. Houston were also killed during the action on July 6, 1964.
+Master Sergeant Gabriel Alamo and Sergeant John L. Houston were also killed during the action on 6 July 1964.
 Alamo and Houston were posthumously awarded the Distinguished Service Cross.
 Sergeant Terrance D. Terrin, U.S. Army Green Beret medic, was awarded the Silver Star for his gallantry in the battle.